Stuefer awarded NASA research grant

 The project will focus on the region north of 64 degrees north latitude and continues the legacy of UAF snow research in the Arctic through collaboration with NASA’s Terrestrial Hydrology Program and the Goddard Space Flight Center.

-More information on NASA EPSCoR can be found at https://www.nasa.gov/stem/epscor/research/index.html
+More information on NASA EPSCoR can be found at the NASA EPSCoR website

-More information on the Alaska NASA EPSCoR program as well as our current Research CAN opportunity can be found at https://nasaepscor.alaska.edu/CAN.
+More information on the Alaska NASA EPSCoR program as well as our current Research CAN opportunity can be found at the CAN Grants website.